dailymuse/browserify-directory/README.md

 # Directify
 Directify watches all files in a directory and browserify's them to an output directory.
 Update any source files and your browserify bundle will be updated on the spot.
-Think of directify as super charged [watchify](https://github.com/substack/watchify) - instead of watching files it watches an entire directory for changes.
+Think of directify as super charged [watchify](https://github.com/substack/watchify) - instead of watching files it watches an entire directory for changes and outputs those changed files while mirroring the input directory hierarchy in the output directory.

 ## Install
 `npm install directify`